 Looking at the early training sessions Liverpool have had, it is obvious his place in the starting line-up is almost sealed.
 This is because he has the tenacity to help shield the defence, break play and also contribute attacking wise to the team.

 A mixture of everything.
-The kind of midfielder that Liverpool have been craving for since the departure of Stephen Gerrad.
+The kind of midfielder that Liverpool has been craving for since the departure of Stephen Gerrard.

 The tactical approach of Jurgen Klopp has always been one which allows one of his midfield players to roam the pitch.
 The last player that was close to doing that was Phillipe Coutinho, but he eventually left for Barcelona.

-They will latch on any opportunity that the likes of Fabinho presents to team.
+They will latch on any opportunity that the likes of Fabinho present to the team.
 The work becomes easier when Fabinho has the likes of Naby Keita playing alongside him who will make the job seamless.

 During the course of last season champions league, the Reds lost Ox Chamberlain to injury while the likes of Can and Henderson were hardly fully fit for the high pressing games that were coming thick and fast.

-Anfield is expected to be on fire with electric performance from Fabinho who has not disappoint since bursting to limelight with Monaco two seasons ago.
+Anfield is expected to be on fire with an electric performance from Fabinho who has not to disappoint since bursting to limelight with Monaco two seasons ago.